Danny Williams (boxer)

-Daniel Peter Williams (born 13 July 1973) is a British professional boxer.
-He has challenged once for the WBC and the Ring magazine heavyweight titles in 2004.
-At regional level, he has held multiple heavyweight championships, including the Commonwealth title twice between 1999 and 2006; the British title twice between 2000 and 2010; and challenged once for the European title in 2003.
+Daniel Peter Williams (born 13 July 1973) is a British former professional boxer who competed from 1995 to 2023.
+He challenged once for the WBC and the Ring magazine heavyweight titles in 2004.
+At regional level, he held the Commonwealth heavyweight title twice between 1999 and 2006, the British heavyweight title twice between 2000 and 2010, and challenged once for the European heavyweight title in 2003.
 As an amateur, he won bronze medals at the 1993 European Championships and 1994 Commonwealth Games.
 Williams is best known for scoring an upset knockout victory against Mike Tyson in 2004.

 Early life

 Williams's parents are both originally from Jamaica.
 Williams grew up in Brixton, South London with his 2 older brothers and 1 younger sister.

 Amateur career

 As an amateur boxer out of the famous Lynn AC boxing gym in SE London, Williams learned his trade quickly, often sparring with the likes of clubmates Henry Akinwande and Derek Angol.
 In 1991 Williams won the PLA tournament and won a gold medal in Sardinia multi-nation tournament and a gold medal in the Greek multi-nations tournament.
 In the Finland multi-nations in 1992 he won a bronze medal.

 Williams also won a bronze medal at the European Championships 1993 at heavyweight in the 91 kg/201 lbs limit and bronze at super heavyweight at the 1994 Commonwealth Games.

 Williams also won a gold medal at the 1994 Liverpool multi-nations tournament.
 His amateur record was 29–6.